 Unsweetened Almond Milk: You can use any milk alternative of choice.
 I like using almond milk because of its mild taste and lightness.
 Coconut milk will give the smoothie a rich flavour and thick (even creamier) consistency.

 Dates: Dates or honey add a bit of extra sweetness to the smoothie.
 If you are trying to cut back on sugar you can leave this out, the banana also helps to sweeten it.

 Coffee: Chilled coffee adds the perfect kick of flavour.
 You can use brewed coffee or a shot of espresso and caffeinated or decaffeinated both work.

 Collagen or Protein Powder: Feel free to add in a scoop of Collagen (such as Vital Proteins) or Protein Powder

 Cacao Powder: For those not following the Specific Carbohydrate Diet, add in a 1 tbsp of cacao powder for a chocolatey kick.

 Coconut Cream: This will make it incredibly rich and thick, like ice cream!

 Vanilla Extract: Adds an extra dimension of flavour

-Flaxseed or Chia Seed: Although not SCD legal blending in a tablespoon of one, or both, of these seeds will add fiber
+Flaxseed or Chia Seed: Although not Specific Carbohydrate Diet Legal blending in a tablespoon of one, or both, of these seeds will add fiber

 Here are a few other recipes that use frozen bananas: